formalizator/Ctrl-Arch-Elite/ADRs/ADR07 System database.md

 - **[FR9]** - Alerts received on mobile app and displayed on monitoring screen as well
 - **[FR10]** - Generate holistic snapshots from a patients consolidated vital signs at any time

-We assume that patient management is needed in the system.
+We assume that patient management is needed in the system as well as storage of the current state that is consumed by Medical staff.

 ## Decision